robinbb/blog/src/hugo/content/blog/tdd-dev-environment.md

 <!--more-->

-First, [install `direnv`](https://direnv.net/#basic-installation) if it is not already installed.
+First, we [install `direnv`](https://direnv.net/#basic-installation) if it is not already installed.

 This will be the only prerequisite that we expect developers to have.

+Using direnv makes the interface to the developer environment very simple: the developer just needs to `cd` to the root of the repo.

-Next, we create the `.envrc` file in the root of the repository:
+For direnv to take any action, there must be an `.envrc` file in the root of the repository:

 ```shell
 # .envrc